urbit/azimuth/constitution_spec.md

 `transferShip(uint32 _ship, address _target, bool _resetKey)`

 **Description:**
-Transfer a living ship to a different address, optionally resetting its key.
+Transfer an unlocked or living ship to a different address, optionally resetting its key.

 **Requirements:**
 - The caller must be the owner of the chosen ship.
-- The ship must be `Living`.
+- The ship must be either `Living`, or `Locked` with a locktime in the past.
 - The target address must not be the current owner.

 **Result:**